 If you’re able, plan to execute your mock emergency at an off-site location.
 Choose a place that’s open but unfamiliar to your participants.
 A key factor to a good practice scenario is the element of surprise.
 Participants should come in unaware of the setup in order for the training to closely mimic a real emergency scene.

-The mock emergency drill I observed was staged in an abandoned building that’s now used by different emergency departments for training purposes.
-We weren’t informed of the location and type of drill until the night before the exercise, and the participants themselves weren’t aware of the scenario details until the moment they arrived on-site.
+The mock emergency drill Katy observed was staged in an abandoned building that’s now used by different emergency departments for training purposes.
+Participants weren’t informed of the location and type of drill until the night before the exercise, and the scenario details weren't shared until the moment they arrived on-site.